 This particular predator tends to have more emotions involved than the other predators.
 It is one thing for a wild animal to come in, but what about when it is a neighbors dog who has the ability to keep them locked up?

 When a domestic dog is at fault, there is a difference compared to that of wild predators.
 Domestic dogs are rarely killing due to hunger.
 It can be more of a “sport” and for the thrill.
-This death can often be gruesome scene left behind.
+This death can often leave behind a gruesome scene.
 Sometimes the dog does take his “catch” home and other times you will simply find the animals strewn about after being discarded.

 While it can be very natural to feel angry with the predator for killing our favorite chickens, we have to realize they are only doing what they need to do to stay alive.
 It is our responsibility to protect our birds and the best ways to protect against these predators are to keep your flock locked up at night and have a covered run for them.
 Do make sure that they do not sleep close to the edge of fencing.
 By learning the signs of what predator is knocking at your coop door you can then take the steps to properly protect them.
 However, keep in mind that birds of prey are protected by law.

 For help on ideas for protecting your flocks against predators, remote team member Jess shares some advice as she installs Nite-Guard in her coop in this video.

 Join Amanda from Meyer Hatchery as Julie provides a coop tour!
 Julie is located in Wadsworth, Ohio with a shed converted into the Chick Hilton “Chilton” of coops.